wp-plugins/post-pay-counter/readme.txt

 = I installed the plugin but it does not show up in the menu.
 Also, if I go to the settings page, it says I am not authorized =
 That is probably due to a permissions manager plugin you have on your blog.
 Check that capabilities *post_pay_counter_access_stats* and *post_pay_counter_manage_options* are correctly assigned and working.

+= Can I pay for BBPress contents? =
+It is indeed possible to pay for BBPress topics and replies with Post Pay Counter.

+In *Post Pay Counter > Options > Miscellanea > Allowed post types*, make sure you have *Topic* and *Reply* ticked, and those types of contents will be included in countings.

 = I don't want errors to be logged =
 Set to *false* the constant *PPC_DEBUG_LOG* in *post-pay-counter.php*, it is located at line 44.